Pavan Duggal

-Pavan Duggal is an advocate practicing in the Supreme Court of India, specialized in the field of Cyberlaw, Cybercrime Law, Cybersecurity Law, and Artificial Intelligence Law.
+Pavan Duggal is an advocate practising in the Supreme Court of India, specialized in the field of Cyberlaw, Cybercrime Law, Cybersecurity Law, and Artificial Intelligence Law.
 He is a member of NomCom Committee on Multilingual Internet Names Consortium (MINC).

 He is the President of Cyberlaws.Net.
 He has worked in mobile law, convergence law and dark net law.
 He is the president of Cyberlaw Asia.

 Duggal is the Conference Director of the International Conference on Cyberlaw, Cybercrime & Cybersecurity organized by Cyberlaws.Net.

 Duggal is the Chairman of the International Commission on Cyber Security Law.

 Committees

-He has been a member of number of committees:
+He has been a member of a number of committees: